Rebuild an on-premises application in Azure

-This article demonstrates how the fictional company Contoso rebuilds a two-tier Windows .NET app running on VMware VMs as part of a migration to Azure.
-Contoso migrates the app's front-end VM to an Azure App Service web app.
-The app back end is built using microservices deployed to containers managed by Azure Kubernetes Service (AKS).
+This article demonstrates how the fictional company Contoso rebuilds a two-tier Windows .NET application that's running on VMware virtual machines (VMs) as part of a migration to Azure.
+Contoso migrates the front-end VM to an Azure App Service web app.
+Contoso builds the application back end by using microservices that are deployed to containers managed by Azure Kubernetes Service (AKS).
 The site interacts with Azure Functions to provide pet photo functionality.

-The SmartHotel360 app used in this example is provided as open source.
-If you'd like to use it for your own testing purposes, you can download it from GitHub.
+The SmartHotel360 application used in this example is provided under an open-source license.
+If you want to use it for your own testing purposes, you can download it from GitHub.

 - Be agile.
-Contoso must be able to react faster than the changes in the marketplace, to enable the success in a global economy.
+Contoso must be able to react faster than the changes in the marketplace to enable their success in a global economy.

 - Scale.
-As the business grows successfully, the Contoso IT team must provide systems that are able to grow at the same pace.
+As the business grows successfully, the Contoso IT team must provide systems that can grow at the same pace.

 - Reduce costs.
 Contoso wants to minimize licensing costs.

-The Contoso cloud team has pinned down app requirements for this migration.
+The Contoso cloud team has pinned down application requirements for this migration.
 These requirements were used to determine the best migration method:

-- The app in Azure is still as critical as it is today.
+- The application in Azure must remain as critical as it is today on-premises.
 It should perform well and scale easily.

-- The app shouldn't use IaaS components.
-Everything should be built to use PaaS or serverless services.
+- The application shouldn't use infrastructure as a service (IaaS) components.
+Everything should be built to use platform as a service (PaaS) or serverless services.

-- The app builds should run in cloud services, and containers should reside in a private Enterprise-wide container registry in the cloud.
+- Application builds should run in cloud services, and containers should reside in a private, enterprise-wide registry in the cloud.

-- The API service used for pet photos should be accurate and reliable in the real world, since decisions made by the app must be honored in their hotels.
+- The API service that's used for pet photos should be accurate and reliable in the real world, because decisions made by the application must be honored in their hotels.
 Any pet granted access is allowed to stay at the hotels.

-- To meet requirements for a DevOps pipeline, Contoso will use Azure DevOps for source code management (SCM), with Git Repos.
+- To meet requirements for a DevOps pipeline, Contoso will use a Git repository in Azure Repos for source code management.
 Automated builds and releases will be used to build code and deploy to Azure App Service, Azure Functions, and AKS.

-- Different CI/CD pipelines are needed for microservices on the back end, and for the web site on the front end.
+- Separate continuous integration/continuous development (CI/CD) pipelines are needed for microservices on the back end and for the website on the front end.

-- The back-end services have a different release cycle from the front-end web app.
-To meet this requirement, they will deploy two different DevOps pipelines.
+- The back-end services and the front-end web app have different release cycles.
+To meet this requirement, Contoso will deploy two different pipelines.

 - Contoso needs management approval for all front-end website deployment, and the CI/CD pipeline must provide this.

-After pinning down goals and requirements, Contoso designs and review a deployment solution, and identifies the migration process, including the Azure services that will be used for the migration.
+After pinning down their goals and requirements, Contoso designs and reviews a deployment solution, and identifies the migration process, including the Azure services that will be used for the migration.

-- The SmartHotel360 on-premises app is tiered across two VMs (WEBVM and SQLVM).
+- The SmartHotel360 on-premises application is tiered across two VMs (

 - The on-premises VMs in the Contoso datacenter will be decommissioned after the migration is done.

-The front-end of the app is deployed as an Azure App Service web app in the primary Azure region.
+The front end of the application is deployed as an Azure App Service web app in the primary Azure region.

 An Azure function provides uploads of pet photos, and the site interacts with this functionality.

-The pet photo function uses the Azure Cognitive Services Vision API and Cosmos DB.
+The pet photo function uses the Computer Vision API of Azure Cognitive Services along with Azure Cosmos DB.

-The back end of the site is built using microservices.
-These will be deployed to containers managed on the Azure Kubernetes service (AKS).
+The back end of the site is built by using microservices.
+These microservices will be deployed to containers that are managed in AKS.

-Containers will be built using Azure DevOps, and pushed to the Azure Container Registry (ACR).
+Containers will be built using Azure DevOps and then pushed to Azure Container Registry.

-For now, Contoso will manually deploy the web app and function code using Visual Studio.
+For now, Contoso will manually deploy the web app and function code by using Visual Studio.

-Microservices will be deployed using a PowerShell script that calls Kubernetes command-line tools.
+Contoso will deploy microservices by using a PowerShell script that calls Kubernetes command-line tools.

 Contoso evaluates the proposed design by putting together a pros and cons list.

-Moving to a microservice architecture allows Contoso to easily extend the solution over time.
+Moving to a microservices-based architecture allows Contoso to easily extend the solution over time.

-Autoscaling will be enabled so that the app can handle differing traffic volumes.
+Autoscaling will be enabled so that the application can handle differing traffic volumes.

-With the move to PaaS services, Contoso can retire out-of-date solutions running on Windows Server 2008 R2 operating system.
+With the move to PaaS services, Contoso can retire out-of-date solutions that run on the Windows Server 2008 R2 operating system.

-The operations team at Contoso needs to ramp up to understand and support Azure, containers and microservices for the app.
+The operations team at Contoso needs to ramp up to understand and support Azure, containers, and microservices for the application.

 Contoso hasn't fully implemented DevOps for the entire solution.
 Contoso needs to consider that for the deployment of services to AKS, Azure Functions, and Azure App Service.

-Contoso provision the ACR, AKS, and Cosmos DB.
+Contoso provisions Azure Container Registry, AKS, and Azure Cosmos DB.

-They provision the infrastructure for the deployment, including Azure App Service web app, storage account, function, and API.
+Contoso provisions the infrastructure for the deployment, including the Azure App Service web app, storage account, function, and API.

-After the infrastructure is in place, they'll build their microservices container images using Azure DevOps, which pushes them to the ACR.
+After the infrastructure is in place, Contoso builds their microservices container images by using Azure DevOps, which pushes the images to the container registry.

-Contoso will deploy these microservices to AKS using a PowerShell script.
+Contoso deploys these microservices to AKS by using a PowerShell script.

-Finally, they'll deploy the function and web app.
+Finally, Contoso deploys the function and web app.

 |Azure Functions||Accelerates development with an event-driven, serverless compute experience.
 Scale on demand.||Pay only for consumed resources.
 Plan is billed based on per-second resource consumption and executions.
 Learn more.|